 If you think you have a UTI but do not want to go to urgent care to get diagnosed, these testing kits exist as an alternative.

-If you test positive using an at-home kit, you should seek medical attention in order to get properly treated.
+If you test positive using an at-home kit, you should seek medical attention to get appropriately treated.
 If you test negative but you continue to experience symptoms, you may want to be seen by a health care provider to help determine the cause of your symptoms.

 Outlined below are several questions you can ask the team at the urgent care clinic that might help you save money.